Former Denmark coach Richard Moller Nielsen dies

-COPENHAGEN The former Denmark coach Richard Moller Nielsen, who led the country's national team to the European Championship in 1992, has died aged 76, the Danish football association announced on Thursday.
+COPENHAGEN The former Denmark coach Richard Moller Nielsen, who led the country's national team to the European Championship in 1992, has died aged 76, the Danish football association said on Thursday.

 Moller Nielsen had been ill since undergoing an operation for a brain tumour in July last year.